rundeckpro/training-service-oriented/README.md

+This example shows Rundeck supporting a continuous delivery process.
+Rundeck is shown with a set of Jobs that deploy WAR files to a "simple" app environment.
-This example shows how Rundeck can manage multiple tomcat instances on single nodes.
+The example also shows how the Rundeck can manage multiple tomcat instances on single nodes.
 This can be useful if one prefers to manage services as if they were deployed to their own nodes, though physically they share a common host.

-The example also includes a simple example
+Also in the example, is a
 "Remote Script Node Step" plugin.
-The plugin executes python script on remote nodes.
+This plugin executes user supplied python script on remote nodes.

 ## Requirements
+To run the examples ensure you have:

 * Vagrant installed to run the VMs
 * Internet access to download needed software (automated).